The Implications of Growing Automotive PCB Market Shares for PCB Designers

 Accelerating Market Share

 Futuristic cars used to be reserved for millionaires and comic book superheroes, or millionaire comic book heroes.
 Now everyone wants one.
-It’s estimated that by 2020 75% of cars will be connected.
+It’s estimated that by 2023 70% of cars will be connected.
 That translates into approximately 250,000,000 connected cars on the roads.
-With many modern cars using upwards of 70 microprocessors, a lot of PCBs will need to be designed.
+With many modern cars using upwards of 70 microprocessors, there will be a lot of work for printed circuit board designers

-Not only do modern cars need lots of PCB markets, they’re also willing to pay for them.
+Not only do modern cars need a lot of marketing in regards to automotive PCB designs, they’re also willing to pay for them.
 In 2015 more than 50% of a car’s cost could be made up of electronics.
 That number is now pushing 70% in 2017.
 The money in cars is quickly shifting from metal to microcontrollers.
 You could be there to cash in.

 Connected Car Features